 However, scientists had other ideas that were at least grounded — so to speak.
 Some researchers believed that a combination of natural factors was causing the movement of the stones.
 After all, this area of Death Valley can get very frigid in the winter nights, and a layer of ice sometimes forms on the smooth dry soil.

 One theory was that very high winds were pushing the boulders across the slick ice.
 Winds can indeed clock up to 90 mph during the winter months.
 Other scientists theorized that it was due to the movement of water or thick ice sheets that pushed the stones.

-Researchers understood that conditions have to be just right for movement, as the rocks can go up to 10 years without changing position at all.
+Researchers understood that conditions have to be just right for Sailing Stones, as the rocks can go up to 10 years without changing position at all.
 Therefore, they believed that some unique combination of factors must be at play.
 As it turns out, the scientists were close in their assumptions, however, no one had actually documented the conditions and movements in action.
 Then the Norris team implemented the Slithering Stones Research Initiative.